fregu856/evaluating_bdl/README.md

 - - - Implementation of HMC using [Pyro](http://pyro.ai/).

 - Deterministic:
-- - - Implementation of fully deterministic model, i.e., direct regression.
+- - - Implementation of a fully deterministic model, i.e., direct regression.
 ***
 ***